rewin123/space_editor/docs/README.md

 ### Additional Tabs

 > Additional tabs can be found by pressing `+` next to the existing tabs.
-Docking system is available to move tabs to your prefered position.
+Docking system is available to move tabs to your preferred position.

 - **Settings Tab**: Your place to configure and customize the editor as you wish.
   - Undo chain size condiguration.